 - Location: Connecticut

 Driving without a current license is illegal.
 So, it pays to know when your license expires.
-But, you may renew your license up to 120 days before its expiration date.
+But, you may renew your license up to 120 days (or 4 months) before its expiration date.

 Of course, you'll also need to meet the state's auto insurance requirements in order to drive.
 See our Insurance Center to locate carriers and research who is offering the best coverage for reasonable rates.

-Most licenses expire every six years.
-However, if you're at least 65 years old, you can request a two-year license instead.
+Most licenses expire every 6 years.
+However, if you're at least 65 years old, you can request a license that is valid for 2 years instead.
 Regardless, with limited exceptions, you must handle your class D license renewal in person.

 Commercial drivers should refer to our Renewing Your CDL page for instructions on how to handle their license renewal.